R3DsKZuLlZx/Vortex/README.md

 dotnet new install Vortex.Solution.Template::1.0.0
 ```

-To create a new solution:
+To create a new solution without an ef core database:
 ```bash
 dotnet new vtx-sln -n YourSolutionName
 ```